 There is a second wine, Croix Canon.
 Starting with the 2012 vintage, the previous name for the second wine, Clos Canon was changed to Croix Canon.
 On average, the annual production of Chateau Canon now hovers at close to 6,000 cases per vintage.
 The production can vary up, or down, depending on the quality of the vintage.

-Serving and Decanting Chateau Canon with Wine and Food Pairings
+Serving Chateau Canon with Wine and Food Pairings

 Château Canon Wine Tasting Notes